Links to other pages in this course website:

 Final Project (40%) will test students' ability to integrate the course material to solve a novel bioengineering problem.
 Students will work in teams to design and use a computational model.
 The project written and oral reports should include computational solutions, verification of the solutions, validation of the model, and significance of the problem and the solution.
 While an undergraduate team member (485) may draw on his or her research experience to identify the problem to be solved, the team will usually solve a problem identified by a graduate student (585) or course instructor.
 The primary role of the undergraduate students is thus the coding, debugging, model verificiation, and/or making of figures.
 The primary role of the graduate student is to draw on his or her research experience to identify the problem to be solved, and to lead the team to identify and understand the significance of the problem, the most relevant literature, and future or past experimental validation that is outside the scope of the course but would be necessary for publication or other application of the work.

-Literature Analysis (10%) will teach students to integrate the course material by discussing specific questions about the paper of the week.
+Literature Analysis (10%) will teach students to integrate the course material by discussing specific questions about the paper of the week or about the interpretation aspects of the final project.
 Students will prepare for the discussions with a written analysis, and are graded for both preparation and participation in these discussions.
+The lowest two literature discussion grades will be dropped.

 No Final Exam will be administered, but...
 The final exam slot is used for oral project presentations.